Discover folk - the CRM for people-powered businesses

 Cons

-• Overwhelming for small teams: Salesforce’s robust features may be overkill for smaller insurance teams, leading to underutilization of the platform’s capabilities.
+- Overwhelming for small teams: Salesforce's robust features are often overkill for teams of 20-50 people, leading to underutilization and complexity.

-• Expensive custom development: Custom development within Salesforce can be costly, as it often requires specialized skills and resources, which can be prohibitive for some insurance businesses.
+- Expensive custom development: Custom development requires specialized skills and resources, making it cost-prohibitive for mid-sized insurance businesses.

 Price and plans